Current Topics in Oral Medicine

 Dr. Michaell A. Huber is an Associate Professor and Oral Medicine Subject Expert, Department of Comprehensive Dentistry, the University of Texas Health Science Center at San Antonio, Dental School, San Antonio, Texas.
 Dr. Huber received his DDS from the University of Texas Health Science Center at San Antonio Dental School, San Antonio, Texas in 1980 and a Certificate in Oral Medicine from the National Naval Dental Center, Bethesda, Maryland in 1988.
 He is certified by the American Board of Oral Medicine.
 As an officer of the Dental Corps, United States Navy, Dr. Huber’s served as Chairman, Department of Oral Medicine and Maxillofacial Radiology and Director, Graduate Program in Oral Medicine, National Naval Dental Center, Bethesda, Maryland.
 In addition he served as Specialty Leader for Oral Medicine to the Surgeon General of the United States Navy, Washington, DC; and Force Dental Officer, Naval Air Force Atlantic, Norfolk, Virginia.
 Since joining the faculty in 2002, Dr. Huber has been teaching both pre-doctoral and graduate dental students at the University of Texas Health Science Center Dental School, San Antonio, Texas.
 He is currently serving as President of the American Academy of Oral Medicine.
 Dr. Huber has accepted invitations to lecture before many local, state, and national professional organizations.
 He has published in the several journals, including Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology; JADA; Journal of Contemporary Dental Practice; Clinics in Dermatology, Dental Clinics of North America, Oral and Maxillofacial Surgery Clinics of North America, Texas Dental Journal, and Quintessence International.

-Dr. Wendy S. Hupp is currently an associate professor of Oral Medicine and member of the Department of General Dentistry and Oral Medicine at the University of Louisville, School of Dentistry (ULSD).
+Dr. Hupp is currently an associate professor of Oral Medicine and Interim Chair of the Department of General Dentistry and Oral Medicine at the University of Louisville, School of Dentistry (ULSD).
 Her duties include management of medically complex patients with the residents, dental and dental hygiene students, and lecturing to all levels from post-doctoral to freshmen.
 Dr. Hupp graduated from the University of Pennsylvania, School of Dental Medicine and practiced general dentistry in Wayne, Pennsylvania for nearly six years.
 She joined the U.S. Navy Dental Corps and was stationed with the Marines at Camp LeJeune during the first Gulf War, then received her residency training in Oral Diagnosis, Oral Medicine, and Oral and Maxillofacial Radiology at the Naval Postgraduate Dental School in Bethesda, Maryland.
 Dr. Hupp is a Diplomate of the American Board of Oral Medicine, and moved to the ULSD Faculty in July, 2007.
 She lectures nationally on the treatment of medically complex patients, pharmacology, HIV/AIDS, clinical oral pathology, and women’s health.

 ||Dr. Ross Kerr received his DDS from McGill University in Montreal, Canada, and his MSD and certificate in Oral Medicine at the University of Washington.
 He is a Diplomate of the American Board of Oral Medicine and Clinical Professor in the Department of Oral & Maxillofacial Pathology, Radiology & Medicine at New York University College of Dentistry where he is the director of the Oral Mucosal Disease Service.
 He is a steering committee member of the World Workshop on Oral Medicine VI, and the Secretary of the American Academy of Oral Medicine.
 His research experience includes the management of dry mouth, and the evaluation of current and emerging technologies for the early detection of oral cancer.
 He has lectured nationally and internationally on dry mouth, oral cancer, and other oral medicine related topics, and has contributed to the dental and medical literature.
 His private practice is focused on the management of patients with oral mucosal disease, dry mouth, and the dental management of medically complex patients.